-Vocational schools sometimes referred to as career colleges or trade schools, are popular for students who want to fast-track their way into a well-paying career.
+Vocational schools sometimes referred to as career colleges, technical schools, or trade schools, are popular for students who want to fast-track their way into a well-paying career.
 Rather than take four years to earn their degree, vocational training allows students to complete their studies in two years or less.
 Vocational education is meant to prepare individuals for specific types of trades, vocations, or occupations.

 Why Choose Vocational Training?